 Last year we took a look at Infinite Power Solutions (IPS), one of a couple of companies that have commercialized a solid-state lithium ion battery technology licensed from Oak Ridge Labs.
 Their current offering (pun intended) focuses on thin, flexible cells.
 But they have just announced a new technology, and at this point, it’s only a technology; they haven’t released any information on how it will be productized (and they may still be figuring that out).

 The upshot is what they claim to be record energy density: 1000 watt-hours per liter.
 This density for a 4-V rechargeable battery in a small size is a combination that they say doesn’t exist today – OK, well, it exists today, but not before this announcement.
-For comparison, cell phone batteries have around 400-500 Wh/l.
+For comparison, cell phone solar batteries like those sold by Standardbatteryinc have around 400-500 Wh/l.

 Unlike their existing micro-energy cells (MECs), which use thin films, these new high-energy cells (HECs) are thicker (1 mm), involve ceramics, and do include some organic materials – which they claim to be very “dead” or inert, like Teflon.
 In other words, they would still be safe to put in the trash.

 The details of the chemistry haven’t been disclosed.